Marriage Licenses

 All are valid forms of ID:

-• Birth Certificates (Birth Certificates in a language other than English must be accompanied by a certified translation)
+- Birth Certificates (Birth Certificates in a language other than English must include a certified translation)

-• As of July 1, 1989, blood tests are NOT required for either party in the State of Colorado.
+- As of July 1, 1989, blood tests are NOT needed for either party in the State of Colorado.

 Marriage licenses will NOT be issued